jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Continuous functions.md

 A function $f : X \to Y$ is continuous if, for each open $V \subseteq Y$, we have $f^\text{pre}(V)$ open in $X$.

-We've verified [[Mathematical Analysis I --- math-131/notes/Continuity|in analysis]] that this definition of continuity is equivalent to an $\varepsilon$-$\delta$ definition of continuity, and a sequential definition of continuity (which for metric spaces is equivalent to a limit point definition of continuity).
+We've verified [[Analysis --- math-131/notes/Continuity|in analysis]] that this definition of continuity is equivalent to an $\varepsilon$-$\delta$ definition of continuity, and a sequential definition of continuity (which for metric spaces is equivalent to a limit point definition of continuity).
 There are more equivalent definitions.

 ##### _proposition:_ equivalent definitions of continuity